Trey Fix-Wolansky

-Trey Kieren Fix-Wolansky (born May 26, 1999) is a Canadian professional ice hockey forward for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
+Trey Kieren Fix-Wolansky (born May 26, 1999) is a Canadian professional ice hockey forward for the Vancouver Canucks of the National Hockey League (NHL).
 Fix-Wolansky was selected 204th overall in the seventh round of the 2018 NHL entry draft by the Columbus Blue Jackets, with whom he played parts of three seasons.

 Early life

 Fix-Wolansky was born on May 26, 1999, in Edmonton, Alberta, to parents Cheryn and Dallas.

 Playing career

 Growing up in Edmonton, Fix-Wolansky played for the CAC Canadians U15 and U18 AAA team in the Alberta Major Bantam Hockey League.
 In 2014, he was selected for the 2014 AMBHL All-Star Game.
 He finished his AMBHL career in 2015 and joined the Spruce Grove Saints of the Alberta Junior Hockey League.
 At 16 years old, Fix Wolansky tallied 16 goals 15 assists for 31 points and was subsequently selected for the AJHL North Division All Rookie Team.